 The remainder of the paper is structured as follows.
-Section 2 is a detailed literature review that explains the recent security and privacy challenges and outlines related work that adopts BCoT in smart home healthcare systems, including the current state of the art, focusing on their contributions compared with this work.
-Discussion of viable solutions through a descriptive authorisation framework, privacy model, and evaluation procedures are presented in Section 3.
-Finally, Section 4 presents the conclusions, the paper's limitations, and possible future research.
+Section 2 is a detailed literature review that explains the recent security and privacy challenges and outlines related work that adopts BCoT in smart home healthcare systems, including the current state of the art, focusing on their contributions compared with this

-2. Literature review
+2. Literature Review

-The issue of data privacy and security in healthcare data sharing is a significant and concerning topic, particularly in the context of Machineto-Machine data transfer protocols.
+The issue of data privacy and security in healthcare data sharing is a significant and concerning topic, particularly in the context of Machine-to-Machine data transfer protocols.
 Consequently, numerous reviews, research studies, and investigations have been conducted to address this problem and offer effective solutions in the healthcare domain.
-This research work tries to mitigate the persistent challenges and ensure the protection of sensitive healthcare data.
-In this section, some of the research papers written to address these issues in diverse domains, including in healthcare, will be surveyed and analyzed, extracting the findings made, the limitations experienced, the techniques employed, evaluation methodologies, and characteristics investigated in their respective research works.
+This research work tries to mitigate the persistent challenges and ensures the protection of sensitive healthcare data.
+In this section, some of the research papers written to address these issues in diverse domains including in healthcare will be surveyed and analyzed, extracting the findings made, the limitations experienced, the techniques employed, evaluation methodologies, and characteristics investigated in their respective research works.